ydaniv/uijet/README.md

 This is usually done by providing `uijet.Wiget()` the third parameter which defines dependencies for this component class.

-Examples: Datepicker, Slider, Teaser, Modal, etc.
+*Examples*: Datepicker, Slider, Teaser, Modal, etc.

 ### Mixins & Adapters